 Opera in Tuscany

 The only festival dedicated solely to Giacomo Puccini is the annual Puccini Festival.
 It is held every summer in Torre del Lago, with weekend performances of his best-known works.
 This Tuscan village, not far from Lucca, overlooking the Lake Massaciuccol, is where the artist lived and worked.
 You can visit Puccini’s house and see the pianos where he composed some of his many famous operas including Tosca and Madam Butterfly.
-This is a wonderful activity if you are staying in the nearby Papavero Villa.

 Once a year, an empty field in the Tuscan countryside is transformed into a open-air theater.
 The renowned tenor Andrea Bocelli created the Teatro del Silenzio, near the village of Lajatico, where he was born and still lives.
 The show is an extravaganza of international stars and choreography.
 The venue is a lovely country drive away from one of our villas in Chianti San Casciano.